stephaneVercouillieBMID/slate/source/workingVersion.html.md

     <li> Additional parameters are not allowed and entire redirect_uri must match </li>
   </ul>  </aside>

-<aside class="warning"> BMID can register only one JWKSet URL.
-It is not possible to register multiple JWKSet URLs for one environment.</aside>
+<aside class="warning"> You can specify only one JWKSet URL per environment.</aside>

 Once your Sandbox is created, you will receive:
 <ul>